 It contains special oils, so the finish contracts and expands under temperature variations.
 It maintains the natural beauty of cedar wood, giving it a sleek finish while highlighting its grains and patterns.

-- Enhance the natural beauty of the cedar wood
+- One thing that stood out to me is how it enhances the natural beauty of the cedar wood

-- May turn the wood yellow over time
+- One downside is that it may cause the cedar wood to yellow over time

 2. Cabot Stains 140.0003400.005 Australian Timber Oil